Our business is our home. Reservations are required prior to your arrival.

 Common Driving Questions

-No. We do not provide transportation of any sort to/from our location, nor can we make any recommendations for whom you should hire.
+No. We do not provide transportation of any sort to/from our location.
 We strongly suggest you rent your own vehicle for getting around the Fairbanks area.
 This will be most affordable and provide you with the greatest level of freedom.
 Taxis and other ride-sharing companies are generally very expensive and unreliable for getting to our location.

 We are located 45 scenic minutes drive northwest of Fairbanks.
 More drive times are listed below.
 Please do not arrive to our location more than 15 minutes early or 15 minutes late for your tour (that’s a 30 minute window).
 When you take a tour with us, you are visiting our home.
 When we are not running tours we are doing chores, eating meals, or spending time with our loved ones.
 Please respect our privacy by arriving at your scheduled tour time only.